hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 Archimdedes (287-212 BC) formulated the principles of buoyancy and hydrostatics, an enduring contribution from the classical world.
 During the Renaissance, Leonardo Da Vinci (1452-1519) formulated a version of the hydraulic continuity equation and made extensive studies of fluid flow (e.g., *Del Moto e Misura Dell'Acqua*, posthumously compiled from DaVinci's writings).
 (The continuity equation was rediscovered by Galileo's student, Benedetto Castelli.)
 Blaise Pascal (1623-1662) is known for his studies of pressure and formulating Pascal's principle.

-The modern theory of hydrodynamics, and the kinetic theory of gases, were both founded by Daniel Bernoulli (1700-1783) with his publication of *Hydrodynamics* (1738).
+The modern theory of hydrodynamics, and the kinetic theory of gases, were both founded by Daniel Bernoulli (1700-1783) with his publication of *Hydrodynamica* (1738).
 This event provoked his jealous father Johann to publish *Hydraulica* (1743), backdating it to appear to have preceded his son's work.
-In 1752, Jean le Rond D'Alembert (1717-1783) formulated the modern mass balance law for incompressible flow, and in 1768, his famous paradox on fluid resistance.
+In 1752, Jean le Rond D'Alembert (1717-1783) formulated the modern mass balance law for incompressible flow, as well as his famous paradox on fluid resistance.
 Bernoulli's Swiss compatriot Leonhard Euler (1707-1783) introduced the momentum balance equation that bears his name in 1755.
 These efforts (especially Euler's) represent the formulation of hydrodynamics as a local field theory, governed by partial differential equations, and analyzed using vector (and tensor) calculus.
 This formulation serves as a model for later field theories in physics (beginning explicitly with Maxwell's electromagnetic theory).
 Joseph-Louis Lagrange (1736-1813) extended this work, introducting both the velocity potential and the streamfunction, and used D'Alembert's 1749 complex variable formulation of two-dimensional flow to introduce conformal mapping methods, later exploited by Helmholtz and others.

 The 19th century saw the introduction of the Navier-Stokes equations by multiple individuals (see Darrigol, 2002).
 The first was in 1822 by Claude Louis Marie Henri Navier (1785-1836), and the last and most definitive was in 1845 by Sir George Gabriel Stokes (1819-1903).
+Giorgio Bidone (1781-1839) initiated the study of hydraulic jumps in papers of 1820 and 1826, a problem that engaged several later theorists including Gaspared Gustave de Coriolis (1792-1843) in 1836.
 John Scott Russell (1808-1882) discovered solitary waves during studies for a canal company in the 1830s and 40s.
 Osborne Reynolds (1832-1912) began the modern investigation of turbulent flow in 1883.
+Andrei N. Kolmogorov (1903-1987) and Alexander M. Obukhov (1918-1989) indepdently proposed turbulence scaling laws in 1941 that have had an enduring influence on the subject; as noted above, Heisenberg and von Weiszacker, and Lars Onsager, developed similar theories after the war.

 Ludwig Prandtl (1875-1953) introduced the boundary layer concept in 1904.
 The two-dimensional theory of aerodynamic lift was fomrulated by Wilhelm Kutta (1867-1944) and Nikolai Egorovich Zhukovskii (1847-1921), while the three-dimensional theory is due to Prandtl and Frederck W. Lanchester (1868-1946).

+For more on the history of fluid mechanics, Rouse and Ince (1957), Darrigol (2005), Eckert (2006), and Calero (2008) are particularly useful.
+The last three are complementary:  Calero covers the period from Huyghens, Marriotte, and Newton, to Euler and Lagrange; Darrigol takes the story from the Bernoullis to Prandtl; and Eckert begins with Prandtl and ends on the eve of WWII.

 ### References